JonathanWilbur/asn1-d/documentation/security.md

 +               if (--max == 0) goto err;
 ```

-- [ ] Ascertain that 0xFF cannot be used as a length tag.
+- [x] Ascertain that 0xFF cannot be used as a length tag.
-- [ ] Use inequalities instead of bit masks as a slight performance improvement.
-- [ ] Review section 8.1.2.4 of X.690.
+- [x] Review section 8.1.2.4 of X.690.
 You omitted some functionality.
-It turns
-        out that you can have infinitely many tags.
+It turns out that you can have infinitely many tags.

 ### CVE-2003-0544